ahx/openapi_first/README.md

         config.include OpenapiFirst::Test::Methods[MyApp], type: :request
       end
       ```
 4. Run your tests.
-The Coverage feature will tell you about missing or invalid requests/responses.
+The Coverage feature will tell you about missing or invalid requests/responses:

-(✷1): It does not matter what method of openapi_first you use to validate requests/responses.
-Instead of using `OpenapiFirstTest.app` to wrap your application, you could also use the [middlewares](#rack-middlewares) or [test assertion method](#test-assertions), but you would have to do that for all requests/responses defined in your API description to make coverage work.
+      ```
+      ✓ GET /stations
+        ✓ 200(application/json)
+        ❌ 200(application/xml) – No responses tracked!
+        ❌ 400(application/problem+json) – No responses tracked!
+      ```

+      Now add tests for all those "❌" to make them "✓" and you're green!

 > [!NOTE]
 > Check out [faraday-openapi](https://codeberg.org/ahx/faraday-openapi) to have your API _client_ validate request/responses against an OAD, which is useful to validate HTTP mocks during testing.